 - the Maximum number of instances

-- Specify if you want reports with no data to be distributed.
+- Specify whether Reports with no data will be distributed or not.
 For more details, see Generating Empty Dataset Reports (when there is No Data)

-- Check box to receive this Report Daily
+- Activate the check box to receive this Report daily

 - Optionally, send this Report in a Burst